EarlE-UCD/AirSim-Scenarios/README.md

 7) In the Unreal Engine Project folder that was copied into the "Unreal Projects" folder, open the Unreal Project file (named "AirSimProject") using the Unreal Engine Editor (you just have to open it from the folder this first time; you can open the project directly from the Unreal Engine Editor after)
 8) Create a conda environment using Python 3.6, which will be used to run the Python scripts for the different flight scenarios

-Note that when running any scripts for the first time, some necessary Python libraries may not be installed in the conda environment, which will result in failure to run the script and an error message telling you which missing library caused the error.
+Note that when running any of the flight scenario Python scripts for the first time, some necessary Python libraries may not be installed in the conda environment, which will result in failure to run the script and an error message telling you which missing library caused the error.
 When this happens, type "conda install <name of library>".
 Once all of the necessary libraries are installed, the scripts should be able to run.

 ## How this project works